Mill Creek, California

-Mill Creek (formerly, Mill Creek Homesite) is an unincorporated place in Tehama County, California most noted for its close location to Lassen Peak.
+Mill Creek (formerly Mill Creek Homesite) is an unincorporated place in Tehama County, California, United States, most noted for its proximity to Lassen Peak.
 It is located at an elevation of 4737 feet (1444 m).

 The community takes its name from nearby Mill Creek.

 Mill Creek is part of the larger Mineral, California census-designated place, established in or after 1980.